codeernoyon/codeernoyon/README.md

   />
 </p>

-- 🌱 I’m currently learning **React Native** - 👯 I’m looking to as a Junior Fronted Developer on [KS Devware](https://github.com/ksdevware) - 👨‍💻 All of my projects are available at [https://nayan-islam.netlify.app](https://nayan-islam.netlify.app) - 💬 Ask
+- 🌱 I’m currently learning **React Native** - 👯 I’m as a Junior Fronted Developer at [KS Devware](https://github.com/ksdevware) - 👨‍💻 All of my projects are available at [https://nayan-islam.netlify.app](https://nayan-islam.netlify.app) - 💬 Ask
 me about **HTML Css3 React.js Node.js React-Native** - 📫 How to reach me